 Students must achieve a 70% or greater on the pre-test and bring a copy of completion to the beginning of class

-Students are responsible for purchasing either a digitial copy of the ACLS Provider Manual or a hard copy from Cape Cod CPR.
+Students are responsible for purchasing either a digitial copy of the PALS Provider Manual or a hard copy from Cape Cod CPR.

 This American Heart Association PALS Certification course focuses on providing Healthcare Professionals with the knowledge and skills necessary to diagnose and treat critically ill infants and children.
 This scenario-based course emphasizes team dynamics with pediatric emergency management of pediatric patients approaching or already in respiratory or cardiac arrest.
 This course covers treatment beyond the first few emergency minutes and goes through stabilizing patients or transport phases of a pediatric emergency in or out of a hospital setting.
 Our PALS course is a LOW-STRESS, hands-on experience taught by veteran instructors utilizing the most up-to-date equipment and techniques.
 The LOW-STRESS Mega Code portion of our course is a hands-on, simulated clinical scenarios where vital life-saving skills are practiced first as an individual, then as part of a team, and finally as a team leader.